muh-hamada/german-telc-b1/app/website/README.md

 ## 📄 License

 All rights reserved.
-This website is for the German TELC B1 app.
+This website is for the TELC Exam Preparation apps suite.